 If DisdiffgiO<0, gi will be pruned from G once the action a is taken.
 However, if DisdiffgiO>0, gi will meet the requirement of fake goal reconsideration process which takes the goal back to G.

-At each state s, Q-values indicate the willing of taking an action.
+At each state s, Q-values indicate the value of taking an action.
 We select the Q-value in the direction dirs,gi as Q(s,gi).
 The dirs,gi is calculated by (as showed in Fig1, assuming each state has 8 possible actions):

 xdiff=xgi-xsydiff=ygi-ys